dangazineu/tako/docs/designs/exec-workflow-engine.md

     -   **Seccomp Profile**: A default seccomp profile will be applied to restrict the available syscalls.
     -   **Future Enhancements**: Future versions may include support for AppArmor and SELinux profiles for additional hardening.
 -   **Network**: By default, containers do not have network access.
 It can be enabled per-step with a `network: default` key in the step definition.
+-   **Long-Running Containers**: Long-running containers are subject to the same security restrictions as regular containers.
+It is the responsibility of the user to ensure that long-running containers are eventually stopped and that workspaces are cleaned up.
+The `tako workspace clean` command can be used for this purpose.
+Future versions may include a mechanism to automatically clean up orphaned containers that have been running for an excessive amount of time.

 ### 4.1.
 CEL Expression Security